anujvdev2020/skrateapp/README.md

 # Getting Started with Create React App
 video recording url : https://www.loom.com/share/d8f9b954a9774c87ad0dfefccd37e451
+To Start the project go to the the src folder and run NPM I to install all the dependency.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts